The Great Sphinx of Giza | A Monument to the Pharaoh Khafre

 The Great Sphinx of Giza is a sculpture of a man with the body of a lion.
-It was called a “Sphinx” by the ancient Greeks, as it resembled the ancient Greek mythical winged monster.
-To the Arabs, it was known as Abu Al-Hol (which translates to “Father of Terror”).
+It was called a 'Sphinx' by the ancient Greeks, as it resembled the ancient Greek mythical winged monster.

 It was carved from the bedrock along the causeway that connected the Pyramid of Khafre to its Valley Temple.
 This makes it likely that it was carved during Khafre’s reign (c.
 2558–2532 BC).
 It is also believed that the face of the Sphinx was based on Pharaoh Khafre’s own features.